Pilot's Handbook of Aeronautical Knowledge

 It's also important to note that air overhead pressing down on the air below — air pressure — is only one contributing factor when it comes to air density.
 Air presssure also is affected by changes in temperature, and air density is affected by altitude, temperature, and humidity.
 So while air pressure and air density are correlated, altitude is not the only variable that creates a specific density within a block of air.
 Two blocks of air at the same altitude, but with different temperature or humidity characteristics, will have different densities.

-Let's say you listen to a weather broadcast that reports the local altimeter is 29.86.
-Where is pressure altitude?
-Your location is buried under 2,986 layers of air, which is fewer than the 2,992 layers that are covering the altimeter at pressure altitude.
-You are above the pressure altitude.
+The Standard Datum Plane is a location in the horizontal pressure gradient.
+For example, if the air pressure at your location is 29.86, your location is buried under 2,986 layers of air, which is fewer than the 2,992 layers that rest on the SDP.
+Your location is above the SDP.
 By how much?
 If we drop one inch of mercury for every 1,000 feet of altitude, then we lose 10 feet for every 1/100th of an inch.

-At the location of pressure altitude, the atmosphere has enough downward force to elevate 29.92 inches of mercury.
+At the location of the SDP, the atmosphere has enough downward force to elevate 29.92 inches of mercury.

-Thus, if the atmosphere you occupy has enough downward force to elevate 29.86 inches of mercury, your atmosphere is 60 feet above pressure altitude.
+Thus, if the atmosphere you occupy has enough downward force to elevate 29.86 inches of mercury, your atmosphere is 60 feet above the SDP.
 Or "six ten-foot layers," since each .01 of mercury is about 10 feet tall (in the inhabited troposphere).

-Therefore, the pressure altitude is 60 feet below the true altitude.
+Therefore, the SDP is 60 feet below your location.

 Humidity